Our planet

 Supporting native species

 Wildlife enhancements can play an important role in supporting native species.
 We aim to integrate enhancements on all suitable new sites and have started with hedgehog highways, bee bricks and bug hotels, bird and bat boxes.
-We launched guidance for our regional businesses on the installation of bird and bat boxes in 2023 in addition to previous guidance rolled out on hedgehog highways, bee bricks and bug hotels.
+We have launched guidance for our regional businesses on the installation of bird and bat boxes, hedgehog highways, bee bricks and bug hotels.
 This guidance includes input from our nature partners where relevant.

 We have introduced wildlife friendly gardening features in several of our show homes to engage customers.
-In 2023, we prepared some guidance for our teams on pollinator friendly planting with input from Buglife.
-The final document will be reviewed by Buglife before it is distributed to our regional businesses which we expect to happen in 2024.
+We are preparing guidance for our teams on integrating pollinator friendly planting on our sites with input from Buglife.
+We have engaged our business units on this topic to raise awareness of pollinator friendly planting guidance available from the Royal Horticultural Society.

 We support Buglife’s B-Lines project to create ‘insect pathways’ of pollinator-friendly habitat through the UK’s countryside and towns.
 We’ve mapped our sites to see which ones fall on a B-Line and have issued guidance and case studies to our regional businesses to help them engage with the B-Lines project.